sanmue/arch-linux-installation-guide/README.md

   - e.g.: `cryptsetup luksAddKey /dev/vda2 /etc/cryptsetup-keys.d/crypto_keyfile.key` # `/dev/vda2` is our root partition
     - you will be asked to enter the passphrase you set when encryptig the root partition

-The next steps to do are:
+The next steps to do are

-- Include the key in mkinitcpio's FILES array
+- Include the key in mkinitcpio's FILES array (in `mkinitcpio.conf`)
-  - see below (in `mkinitcpio.conf`)
-- Specify the keyfile with the `cryptkey=` kernel parameter
+- Specify the keyfile with the `cryptkey=` kernel parameter (in `/etc/default/grub`)

-  - see below (in `/etc/default/grub`)
+and are described in the following sections.

 ## Initramfs (Create initial ramdisk environment)